shafy/shafyy/content/about.md

 My name is Can Olcer.
 I'm a software engineer and entrepreneur.
 Currently, I'm running a startup that I co-founded called [Kosmos School](https://kosmosschool.com).
 Our mission is to prove that virtual reality is a key technology to significantly improve K-12 education.

 I was born and raised in Zurich, Switzerland.
-Both my parents are Turkish and moved to Switzerland when they were kids.
-This makes me Turkish and Swiss.

 Before founding Kosmos, I co-founded a startup in Zurich called [Chimpy](https://heychimpy.com/).